Rabbi Hoffman's Torah Audio

 becomes the leader of Israel.
 The quality of Moses' prophecy.

 Rabbi Hoffman and Deborah Miller [editor of Sacred Fire] collaborated for several years to bring Torah based dialectics and Torah psychotherapy to the world at large.
-Based on hours of telephone learning between Denver, Colorado, and Melbourne, Australia, Deborah and the Rabbi have completed several chapters of a proposed book, which are linked below.
+Based on hours of telephone learning between Denver, Colorado, and Melbourne, Australia, Deborah and the Rabbi produced the amazing translation linked below.